-Data Type

-Takes the data storage value.
-Valid values:

-- Currency-Stores and displays the member's data value in the default currency. - Non-currency-Stores and displays the member's data value as a numeric value. - Percentage-Stores data values as a numeric value and displays the member's data value as a percentage. - Smart list / enumeration-Stores data values as a numeric value and displays the member's data value as a string. - Date-Stores and displays the member's data value in the format mm/dd/yyyy or dd/ mm/yyyy - Text-Stores and displays the member's data value as text. - Unspecified-Stores and displays the member's data value as "unspecified."
+Column Description Data Type Takes the data storage value.
+Valid values: Currency-Stores and displays the member's data value in the default currency.
+Non-currency-Stores and displays the member's data value as a numeric value.
+Percentage-Stores data values as a numeric value and displays the member's data value as a percentage.
+Smart list / enumeration-Stores data values as a numeric value and displays the member's data value as a string.
+Date-Stores and displays the member's data value in the format mm/dd/yyyy or dd/ mm/yyyy Text-Stores and displays the member's data value as text.
+Unspecified-Stores and displays the member's data value a "unspecified."
 The default value is taken from the parent of the member being loaded or is Currency if the member is being added to the root dimension.

-Custom Attribute

-Takes the custom attribute member values.
-The name of the column is determined by the name of the custom attribute in the Planning application.
+Custom Attribute Takes the custom attribute member values.
+The name of the column is determined by the name of the custom attribute in th Planning application.
 The number of custom attribute columns varies depending on the number of attributes defined for the Employee dimension.
 If you modify properties and do not specify a value, the custom attribute is not changed in the Planning application.
-If you specify <NONE> or <none> as the value, then the custom attribute in the Planning application is deleted.
+If you specify <none> or <none> as the value, then the custom attribute in the Planning application is deleted.
+This value is passed as a string.</none></none> Aggregation (Plan1) Takes the aggregation option for the member being loaded as related to Plan1.
+This column is available only ifthe Planning application is valid for this plan type.
+The name of the column varies depending on the name of the plan type in the Planning application.
 This value is passed as a string.

-Takes the aggregation option for the member being loaded as related to Plan1.
-This column is available only if the Planning application is valid for this plan type.
-The name of the column varies depending on the name of the plan type in the Planning application.
+Valid values: + (default) • - ■ • / ■ 9 /0 • ~